But after our visits to the city of Clayton, Georgia, we believe this gem of Northeast Georgia also deserves a place near the top of that list.

 There’s also loads of options for fishing, swimming and paddling 17-acre Black Rock Lake, 60 campsites, 10 cottages, a playground, and more.

-This is also where you’ll find the best restaurants (more on that below), and some of the best Clayton, GA hotels are less than a mile away.
+This is also where you’ll find the best restaurants, and some of the best Clayton GA hotels are less than a mile away.
 We recommend Mountain Aire Cottages & Inn, the White Birch Inn, and the Kingwood Country Club & Resort.

 When the official state tourism website refers to the city of Clayton, GA as the “Farm to Table Capital of Georgia,” foodies like us are bound to arrive with heightened expectations.